-“The [Odelay album] cover was my girlfriend’s idea,” Beck explained to KCRW’s Morning Becomes Eclectic the day after Odelay’s release.
+“The cover was my girlfriend’s idea,” Beck said of Odelay (shown right), explaining the artwork to KCRW’s Morning Becomes Eclectic the day after the album’s 1996 release.
 But what exactly is pictured on Odelay’s cover?
 Twenty years later many fans still can’t make it out.
 Was a mop-head tossed and a picture taken of it in mid-air?
 Is it some sort of hyper-meta-irony?
 An inside joke perhaps?

 “She found it in a book about dogs,” Beck told KCRW.
 “It is a dog in fact.
 Don’t ask me why he’s jumping over a hurdle, but it’s beautiful.”
 He elaborated for his feature in the July 11, 1996 issue of Rolling Stone, “I was looking at this dog book and I came to a picture of the most extreme dog.
 He looked like a bundle of flying udon noodles attempting to leap over a hurdle.
 I couldn’t stop laughing for about 20 minutes.
 Plus the deadline for a cover was a day away.”